Mojo-Rising/lined-cube/README.md

 ![endresult](endresult.png)

-Create a new P5js sketch.
+Open a new file in your IDE

 * Create an svg element
 * Create a viewBox of 1000x1000 in that svg element at x 0, y 0